 - And so on, up to Category 8

-You could even get a free night at some of the most exclusive and luxurious Hyatt hotels in the world, like the Ventana Big Sur (on my list), Park Hyatt Tokyo, or a few nights at an all-inclusive resort, like the Hyatt Ziva Los Cabos or Hyatt Ziva Puerto Vallarta (been to both).
+You could even get a free night at some of the most exclusive and luxurious Hyatt hotels in the world, like the Ventana Big Sur (on my list), Park Hyatt Tokyo, or a few nights at an all-inclusive resort, like the Hyatt Ziva Los Cabos or Hyatt Ziva Puerto Vallarta (been to both – click for my reviews).

-Because I’m now living on the road, I’m definitely going to lean into those Hyatt Category 1 hotels, which can cost over $100 per night.
-Even assuming a base of $100 per night, 85,000 Chase Ultimate Rewards points are worth $1,700 (17 nights @ $100 each).
+Because I’m now living on the road, I lean into those Hyatt Category 1 hotels, which can cost over $100 per night.
+Even assuming a base of $100 per night, 104,000 Chase Ultimate Rewards points are worth $2,000 (20 nights @ $100 each) and often much more.